front-end-foundations/session3/README.md

 }
 ```

+See [this Pen](https://codepen.io/DannyBoyNYC/pen/dawPQz) for some basic info on how to control flexbox responsively.

-Reminder - we have a meta tag:
+We have a meta tag:

 ```html
 <meta name="viewport" content="width=device-width">